Hasan-Shkoukani/charti/README.md

 ## 📧 Contact

-For questions or support, reach out at: [your-email@example.com]
+For questions or support, reach out at: hasanshkoukani19@gmail.com

+## NOTE: This is a submission for the final project of SWE302 in Near East University